sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-4(Jenkins,Workflows,SonarQube,Mergify)/jenkins-github-action-mergify.md

 - **GitHub Actions Hosted Runners** are virtual machines that are hosted by GitHub.
 - We can use the GitHub Actions Hosted Runners to run our CI/CD pipeline.
-- It's just like using Jenkins with EC2 instance.
+- It's just like using Jenkins with EC2 instances (slave nodes).

 We can always refer to the [official documentation](https://docs.github.com/en/actions) for more information.<br>

-You can use this link to use already creted codes for GitHub Actions: https://github.com/actions
+You can use this link to use already created codes for GitHub Actions: https://github.com/actions

 ---

 ## SonarQube

-- It is a code qulaity analysis tool.
+- SonarQube is a code quality analysis tool that provides detailed reports on code quality metrics.
-- It will give us report of our code quality.
+- It produces comprehensive reports highlighting various aspects of code quality.
-- It store the report data in a database.
+- SonarQube stores report data in a database for easy accessibility and reference.
-- We also have Sonar Scanner to scan the code and send the report to SonarQube server.
+- Sonar Scanner is used to scan code and send analysis reports to the SonarQube server, ensuring continuous monitoring of code quality.

 ### How to install SonarQube?

 - We can use Docker Image to run SonarQube.
-- We can use the following command to run SonarQube in our local machine.
+- We can use the following command to run SonarQube on our local machine.

 ```bash
 docker run -d --name sonarqube -p 9000:9000 sonarqube:latest